 An Adventure in Faith and Fellowship in Christ

-We are a small congregation, but lively, busy, and diverse.
-We are intentionally engaged with and in our neighborhood.
+Welcome to Church of the Advent!
+We are a small congregation – lively, active, and diverse, LGBT friends welcome.
+We are welcoming, affirming, and intentionally engaged with and in our neighborhood.
 We have joined with other congregations in Walnut Hills to form a Faith Alliance whose main objective is to support children and their families in Walnut Hills.
-We hope you’ll spend a few Sunday’s with us and get to know us.
-Until then – God Bless you and Keep you!
+We have an OPEN DOOR MINISTRY that serves those in need of a safe place to get warm, charge a phone, grab a cup of coffee, get some groceries, and a payee program available for those who need help in that area.

 Worship at Advent: